trueos/pcbsd/src-qt5/docs/introduction.rst

 **Preface**

-Written by users of the PC-BSD® operating system.
+Written by users of the TrueOS® operating system.

 Version |version|

-Copyright © 2005 - 2016 The PC-BSD® Project.
+Copyright © 2005 - 2016 The TrueOS® Project.

-Welcome to PC-BSD®!
-This Handbook covers the installation and use of PC-BSD® |version|.
+Welcome to TrueOS®!
+This Handbook covers the installation and use of TrueOS® |version|.
 This Handbook is a work in progress and relies on the contributions of many individuals.
 If you are interested in assisting with the Handbook, refer to the documentation `README <https://github.com/pcbsd/pcbsd/blob/master/src-qt5/docs/README.md>`_.
-If you use IRC Freenode, you are welcome to join the #pcbsd channel where you will find other PC-BSD® users.
+If you use IRC Freenode, you are welcome to join the #pcbsd channel where you will find other TrueOS® users.

 Previous versions of the Handbook in various formats and languages are available from `here <ftp://ftp.pcbsd.org/pub/handbook/>`_.

-The PC-BSD® Users Handbook is freely available for sharing and redistribution under the terms of the `Creative Commons Attribution License <https://creativecommons.org/licenses/by/4.0/>`_.
-This means that you have permission to copy, distribute, translate, and adapt the work as long as you attribute the PC-BSD® Project as the original source of the Handbook.
+The TrueOS® Users Handbook is freely available for sharing and redistribution under the terms of the `Creative Commons Attribution License <https://creativecommons.org/licenses/by/4.0/>`_.
+This means that you have permission to copy, distribute, translate, and adapt the work as long as you attribute the TrueOS® Project as the original source of the Handbook.

-PC-BSD® and the PC-BSD® logo are registered trademarks of `iXsystems <https://www.ixsystems.com/>`_.
-If you wish to use the PC-BSD® logo in your own works, ask for permission first from marketing@ixsystems.com.
+TrueOS® and the TrueOS® logo are registered trademarks of `iXsystems <https://www.ixsystems.com/>`_.
+If you wish to use the TrueOS® logo in your own works, ask for permission first from marketing@ixsystems.com.

 AMD is a trademark of Advanced Micro Devices, Inc.